etiennegodin/inat-obs-scorer/README.md

 ## Overview

 iNaturalist accumulates millions of wildlife observations submitted by citizen scientists.
 A subset of these earn **Research Grade (RG)** status — a quality threshold that makes observations useful for biodiversity science.
-Getting there requires community agreement from knowledgeable identifiers, but expert attention is a scarce resource.
+Getting there requires community taxon agreement from knowledgeable identifiers, but expert attention is a scarce resource.

 This project builds a **binary classifier** that scores each open "Needs ID" observation on its probability of reaching Research Grade, enabling triage of expert review queues.
-It is scoped to the plant kingdom (*Plantae*) in Québec and is designed as a production-style ML system, not a notebook.
+It is scoped to the plant kingdom (*Plantae*) in Québec and is designed as a production-style ML system.

 ### Problem framing